FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio boards [OPTIONS]

-  The boards commands lists the FPGA boards that are recongnized by apio.
+  The command 'apio boards' lists the FPGA boards recognized by Apio.
+Custom
-  Custom boards can be defined by placing a custom boards.json file in the
+  boards can be defined by placing a custom 'boards.json' file in the project
-  project directory.
-If such a case, the command lists the boards from that
-  custom file.

-  The commands is typically used in the root directory of the project that
-  contains the apio.ini file.
+  directory, which will override Apio’s default 'boards.json' file.

   Examples:
     apio boards                # List all boards